 Vuyani Mbuzwa – well travelled local guide, passionate about protecting these treasures, wandered along the coast with Christeen and me in early May.

-Conversation turned to mining right away.
-Vuyani had advised us not to overnight in Xolobeni despite our wish to see the fledgling Botanic Garden there.
-Very wise he was too, as we heard of mining company hit men, road blocks and angry clashes everywhere we stopped.
+The conversation turned to mining right away.
+Vuyani had advised us not to overnight in Xolobeni despite our wish to see the fledgeling Botanic Garden there.
+Very wise he was too, as we heard of mining company hit men, roadblocks and angry clashes everywhere we stopped.